the1lab/1lab/src/Cat/Displayed/Morphism/Duality.lagda.md

 -->

-# Duality of Displayed Morphism Classes
+# Duality of displayed morphism classes

 In this file we prove that morphism classes in a [[displayed category]] correspond to their duals in the total opposite displayed category.